openservicemesh/osm/Interfaces.md

 ```go
 for _, provider in catalog.GetEndpointProviders() {
 ```
-To provide the ability of composing a service mesh composed of multiple non-homogeneous clusters, we propose the implementation of the following interface:
+To provide the ability of composing a service mesh from multiple non-homogeneous clusters, we propose the following interfaces:

 ```go
 // EndpointProvider is an interface to be implemented by components abstracting Kubernetes, Azure, and other compute/cluster providers.